Transport and access plans

 Crawley’s Local Cycling and Walking Infrastructure Plan (LCWIP)

-LCWIP is a plan for a high-quality network of safe, practical, and attractive cycling and walking routes across the town.
-It has been drawn up in consultation with Crawley residents and stakeholders and uses a range of evidence and Department for Transport guidance to identify the most effective routes.
-Each route will undergo detailed design and local consultation when funding is obtained to take it forward.
+LCWIP is a high level plan for a network of safe, practical, and attractive cycling and walking routes across the town.
+We created the plan in consultation with Crawley residents and stakeholders.